 - Local NGO Support Services

 Assistance for examinations and assessments is available from Years 9-13 for students who qualify under national guidelines.
 Students in Year 11-13 can apply for Special Assessment Conditions (SAC) when undertaking NCEA assessments.
 Contact the Secondary SENCO for more information.
 NZQA website

-The Special Educational Needs Coordinator (SENCO) is responsible for coordinating the provision of education for children with special education/learning support needs.
-This involves working closely with staff, parents, and other agencies.
+The Special Educational Needs Coordinator (SENCO) is responsible for coordinating specialist services for students.
+This involves working closely with parents, staff, and other agencies.